karmacoma/lisk-rake/README.md

 ```

 > NOTE:
 > The existing configuration file will be copied to: config.bak.
+CryptiKit will then copy any pre-configured servers and accounts over to the newly downloaded config.yml file.

 ### Managing Server List